Allometry

 Calculates the unimodal allometric palatability of prey based on predator-prey diameters.

-Note that this formulation differs from the currently operational MITgcm-DARWIN model as it uses diameter instead of volumes and is structurally different.
-However, both formulations result in a unimodal response the width and optima are modulated by the optimumpredatorprey ratio and the specificity.
+This formulation differs from the operational MITgcm-DARWIN model as it is is structurally different and diameters are used instead of volumes.
+However, both formulations result in a unimodal response where the width and optima are modulated by the optimum-predator-prey ratio and the specificity.

 Arguments